Shadow IT policies: mitigating risks and enhancing security

 Before you can tackle shadow IT, you've got to know where it's hiding.
 Identifying shadow IT in your organization starts with a thorough inventory, keeping a close eye on your network, and setting up strong reporting systems.

 The first step in managing shadow IT is getting a complete picture of your IT resources.
 Start by creating a detailed inventory that covers all your hardware, software, and network assets.
-Use IT asset discovery tools to help track down any unregistered devices or rogue applications that might be lurking in the shadows.
-Regular audits are a must—compare your inventory against actual usage to catch anything that’s slipped through the cracks.
+Use IT asset management tools for shadow IT discovery to help track down any unregistered devices or rogue applications that might be lurking in the shadows.
+Regular audits are a must—compare your inventory against actual usage to catch anything that's slipped through the cracks.

 Network scanning tools are another great way to spot unauthorized devices or software.
 These tools can map out your network and flag any unexpected entities, ensuring everything is in line with your policies.
 Remember to keep your inventory up-to-date to quickly spot any new instances of shadow IT.